brendanebers/wheresbrendan/README.md

 Next, initialize the Migrate tables:

 ```
-python db_create.py
+python scripts/db_create.py
 ```

+### Apply Database Migrations

-Finally, apply all of the database migrations:
+To apply all of the database migrations that have not been applied to the current database, run:

 ```
 python db_repository/manage.py upgrade